crhall-writing/crhall-writing.github.io/_poems/writing-styles.md

 anything when they don’t cause great discomfort
 or a bed for someone who’s never truly slept?

-somehow, and I never read a lick of any of this,
+somehow, and I never read a lick of this,
 I thought someday you’d write something I’d read,
 that we both would explain through smokey, blacked-out streets
 on sticky summer nights or violent winter spites